pecknigel/learning-resources/resources.md

 It’s not complete.
 We’re working hard to get comprehensive information online.
 If you’re a student, consider [getting involved](open-tasks) in improving it.

-[MDN Web Docs](https://developer.mozilla.org/) is an extensive site with comprehensive coverage of HTML, CSS and JavaScript.
-From the folks who create the Firefox web browser.
+[MDN Web Docs](https://developer.mozilla.org/) is an extensive site with comprehensive coverage of HTML, CSS and JavaScript, from the folks who create the Firefox web browser.
 Many of the links below are from MDN.

 ## Getting Started